jcornaz/autorel/README.md

 ## Installation

-Binaries for linux (x64) will be downloadable from the [release page](https://github.com/jcornaz/autorel/releases).
+Binaries for linux (x64) are downloadable from the [release page](https://github.com/jcornaz/autorel/releases).

 Other platforms aren't supported yet.